habitat-sh/habitat/ON_CALL.md

 ### Deploying code

-If you are in a position where you need to deploy a fix, the builder services (assuming they are up) makes this easy.
+If you are in a position where you need to deploy a fix, the builder services (assuming they are up) make this easy.
 Once your fix is merged to master, you simply need to `Request new build` from the package details page in the depot.
 You need to be a member of the core origin in order to do this.
 Once that is done, the supervisor on the builder-origisrv node will update itself.

-Currently there is a bug where a deployment may lead to the need to restart other services.
-If you are unsure which, its best to simply restart the following:

-* sessionsrv
-* originsrv
-* router
-* scheduler
-* jobsrv

 ## The Sentinel bot